OfficeDev/Office-Add-in-samples/Samples/outlook-encrypt-attachments/README.md

 #### Manage attachments
 1. Create a new message or appointment
-    > You should see a notification at the top of the message that reads: **Open the Task Pane for details about running the Outlook Event-based Activation Sample Add-in.** | Show Task Pane | Dismiss
+    > You should see a notification at the top of the message that reads: **Open the task pane for details about running the Outlook event-based activation sample add-in.** | Open task pane | Dismiss
 2. Add an attachment
     > You should see a notification at the top of the message that reads: **The '{file name} attachment has been encrypted and decrypted and added as reference attachments for your review** | Dismiss